jonathanpeppers/glidex/README.md

 # GlideX
 GlideX is a minimalist Xamarin binding of Glide found at https://github.com/bumptech/glide

 We don't want or care to bind the entirety of Glide's public API surface.
-Our goal here is to just bind the necessary APIs to get something done.
+Our goal here is to just bind the "useful" APIs for Glide.

 For example take the following C#:
 ```csharp